 How to use images / photos etc as Illustrator Brushes in CC 2017 2015 etc tutorial

 Depending on what you wish to achieve such as a scatter or artistic then create a square document or a thin line document for the stroke.
 If you want the stroke in PS and therefore into AI to be a straight line then hold down the shift key to create the stroke.
-In the example (artistic) below, I have used a basic line stroke but you can create artworks of all kinds of complexity with the ABR tools and then import them into AI.
+In the example (artistic) left, I have used a basic line stroke but you can create artworks of all kinds of complexity with the ABR tools and then import them into AI.
 The best way to create them is to add them to a new layer and then drag that layer to the CC library as that means the stroke in AI will contain the transparency which can then be added to the stroke's library.

 With the scatter, you can also add rotation and scattering and other randomized settings to create all kinds of weird and wonderful artworks in AI and they are all still editable.
 This becomes a sort of nozzle like feature in AI and I would love to see a similar feature in Adobe ® Photoshop ® but I guess I will just have to make do with the feature in Painter.

 As a start point, they are vectors and you can still copy them as a vector to AI but you can also copy the artwork as a converted raster layer as well with raster effects.
 You can also add effects as well as layer styles (metallic etc) to the shapes before importing into AI.
 You can do much the same as with the ABR, or you can just add them as a shape layer and then combine them all together and drag into the library and then copy into AI as before.

 You can also add gradients as well as patterns from PS (such as a fill content layer) can be dragged into the CC libraries and then into AI and saved as a scatter stroke as well as an art brush.
 You can also add into the mix different colors as well as different spacings and rotation and more

 You can also do the same with gradients, simply add a gradient to a layer and then drag into the CC library and then over to AI and then add to the art brush.
 You can also use them in scatters as well as perhaps the radial gradients (with transparency) work best as scatters.

 The font sets on this site are vectors but you can also convert them into raster artworks by using the raster conversion (type menu and rasterize type layer) in PS or just by adding the type (via the type tool) to a new type layer and flattening the result and then copying that layer into the CC library and then going to AI and copying the artwork from the CC library to the artboard and embedding and using the convert option before adding the characters (in any font) as an image to the preset panel